birdtianyu/Image-and-Video-Recognition/Final_Report/README.md

 You can try to enter any text.

-But when you enter ♡, ♢, ♫, ⛤, ✕ and numbers, something interesting may happen.
+But when you enter ♡, ♢, ♫, ⛤, ✕ with numbers, something interesting may happen.